 Intent

 At Daven Primary School, we want all of our children to develop a love for writing, using what they have learnt through reading a range of texts and what they have explored during writing sessions.
 We want them to feel confident in sharing ideas and expressing opinions, as well as being brave to write things they have never written before.
 The writing curriculum aims to ensure children have the skills and knowledge needed so that they are ready for the next stage in their learning journey.

 Children’s progress in writing is tracked through regular summative and formative assessment.
-We utilise incidental writes for children to create their own 'toolkit' that they can look back on when it comes to writing the final piece.
+We utilise incidental writes for children to create their own 'toolkit' and practise key skills that they can look back on when it comes to writing the final piece.
 Writing is marked regularly and misconceptions addressed rapidly.
 As a school, we complete whole-school writing moderations three times a year, using the teaching assessment frameworks for each year group.

+Intent